pmichali/wireguard/README.txt

 via the dynamic DNS service I use, to point to my router.
 If you happen to have a static IP on the internet (rare), you could use that.

-For DNS, we want the cluster IP for the PI-Hole UDP service (not the TCP service).
+For DNS, we want the LoadBalancer IP for the PI-Hole service.

 The clients value is a comma separate list of the client names defined in step 2 (e.g. foo,bar).